arash-hacker/systray/README.md

-Package systray is a cross platfrom Go library to place an icon and menu in the notification area.
+Package systray is a <del>cross</del> platfrom Go library to place an icon and menu in the notification area.
 Tested on Windows 8, Mac OSX, Ubuntu 14.10 and Debian 7.6.

 ## Usage